Mildenhall, Suffolk: Archaeology

-Mildenhall is perhaps most famous for the discovery in 1942 of the Mildenhall Treasure.
-Now at the British Museum, the treasure is a hoard of Roman silver objects buried in the 4th century.
-In 1946 the discovery was made public and the treasure acquired by the British Museum; Roald Dahl wrote an article about the find which was published firstly in the Saturday Evening Post, and later as "The Mildenhall Treasure" (a short story) in his short story collection The Wonderful Story of Henry Sugar and Six More.
+The Mildenhall Treasure was discovered within the town in 1942.
+The treasure is a hoard of Roman silver objects buried in the 4th century.
+In 1946, the discovery was made public and the treasure acquired by the British Museum, where it resides today.

+Roald Dahl wrote an article about the find which was published first in the Saturday Evening Post, and later as "The Mildenhall Treasure" (a short story) in his short story collection The Wonderful Story of Henry Sugar and Six More.
 The Mildenhall Museum in the centre of the town contains displays of local history and wildlife, the history of the RAF base, and information on the Mildenhall Treasure.
 Entrance is free, opening times vary throughout the year.

 The region between Devil's Dyke and the line between Littleport and Shippea Hill shows a remarkable amount of archaeological findings of the Stone Age, the Bronze Age and the Iron Age.